aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM to POTM on Android via Java" h2="Transform CGM to POTM within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+POTM (PowerPoint Open XML Macro-Enabled Presentation) is a file format used by Microsoft PowerPoint to store presentations that contain macros.
+It is a newer version of the PPTX format and is used to store presentations with macros.
+Therefore, it is necessary to convert CGM to POTM in order to use the macros in the presentation.

+<h2>How Aspose.Total Helps for CGM to POTM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render documents, images, and presentations.
+It includes APIs for Aspose.PDF for Android via Java and Aspose.Slides for Android via Java, which can be used to convert CGM to POTM.

-You can integrate CGM to POTM conversion feature inside your Android applications by using two simple steps.
-In the first step you can export CGM to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+In order to integrate CGM to POTM conversion feature inside your Android applications, you can use two simple steps.
+First, you can export CGM to PPTX by using Aspose.PDF for Android via Java.
+After that, you can convert PPTX to POTM by using Aspose.Slides for Android via Java.
+Both APIs come under Aspose.Total for Android via Java package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}